- Softcover Specs

 What happens when I need reprints?

 You can call customer service to obtain a price quote for reprints.
+Alternatively, you can log into your account and order from your ?past orders? link.
 We will print from the file that has been archived on CD if we have them on file.
 This will save you the cost of setup.